soxueren/atsd/integration/tableau/README.md

 ### Install ODBC-JDBC Bridge

 - Install [ODBC-JDBC gateway](../odbc/README.md)
-- Make sure that 'Strip Quote' and 'Strip Escape' are checked (enabled).
+- Make sure that the 'Strip Quote' and 'Strip Escape' checkboxes are enabled.

-If your ATSD installation has more than 10000 metrics, consider adding `tables={filter}` property to the [JDBC URL](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) to filter the list of tables visible in Tableau.
+If your ATSD installation has more than 10000 metrics, consider adding a `tables={filter}` property to the [JDBC URL](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) to filter the list of tables visible in Tableau.

 ## Configure Database Connection

 - Launch Tableau.
 - Select **Connect > To a Server > Other Databases(ODBC)**.
-- Select the ATSD DSN from drop-down.
+- Select the ATSD DSN from the dropdown.
 This is the DSN you specified during ODBC-JDBC bridge setup.
 - Press **Connect** and wait a few seconds.
 - Leave the **Server**,**Port**, **Database** and **String Extras** fields empty.
 - Press **Sign In**.